Ax-Prover: A Deep Reasoning Agentic Framework for Theorem Proving in Mathematics and Quantum Physics: Datasets

 \m{As mentioned above, existing datasets focus on high school to undergraduate-level competition mathematics, which typically involves elementary concepts framed as puzzles that require many reasoning steps.
 For example, a competition problem may ask to determine all positive integers \(a,b\) such that \((a^2 + b^2)/(ab + 1) \in \mathbb{Z}\), which is conceptually elementary but requires a sequence of clever number-theoretic transformations.}

 In contrast, the AA dataset is aimed toward research-level mathematics, which involves deeper concepts with fewer reasoning steps per exercise.
 For instance, an AA problem may ask: \textit{Prove that every element $x = sr^i$ in the dihedral group $D_n$ has order 2}.
-By presenting this kind of problems, AA fills the gap between AI-focused formalization efforts, which largely targets elementary mathematics, and the advanced topics studied by research mathematicians.
+By presenting these kinds of problems, AA fills the gap between AI-focused formalization efforts, which largely target elementary mathematics, and the advanced topics studied by research mathematicians.

 Finally, we stress that abstract algebra is foundational to much of mathematics, providing essential tools for research in number theory, geometry, topology, and beyond -- indeed, 22 of the 32 primary mathematics categories on arXiv build upon it \cite{arxivMathArchive}.
 It also underpins important domains outside of mathematics, such as cryptography, physics, and chemistry. \m{The broad foundational nature of abstract algebra underscores the importance of developing AI proof systems that perform well on problems in this domain, as this has the potential to accelerate progress across many scientific fields.}